sukoneck/resume/index.md

 **Senior Cloud and Infrastructure Consultant**,  West Monroe Partners,  Seattle WA,  Sept 2014 - June 2019

-<i>Hybrid migration for leading credit union</i>
  * Created two year migration roadmap for leading credit union by partnering with both IT and business leadership.
- * Implemented custom migration pipeline to satisfy security, audit, and risk requirements resulting in a five-epic scrum template.
- * Developed future-state architecture and business continuity designs for more than 100 applications.
- * Led serial and concurrent migration teams of 4-10 dedicated consulting and client resources to migrate applications from two on-premises locations to a hybrid of two Azure regions and two colocations.
- * Culminated in leading more than 60 resources through the migration of 15 core banking applications in a single weekend with no critical incidents.
+Implemented custom migration pipeline to satisfy security, audit, and risk requirements resulting in a five-epic scrum template.
+Developed future-state architecture and business continuity designs for more than 100 applications.
+Led up to 15 concurrent migration teams of up to 10 dedicated consulting and client resources to migrate applications from two on-premises locations to a hybrid of two Azure regions and two colocations.
+Culminated in leading more than 60 resources through the migration of 15 core banking applications in a single weekend with no critical incidents.

-<i>Healthcare analytics</i>
+ * Healthcare analytics
  * Cloud advisory
  * Security tools
- * Office 365
  * Sealab
  * Coaching
  * Consultant of the Year and Next Generation of Leaders